 Humanize Your Legal Practice and Brand

 Clients need to be able to communicate with their lawyers about their most serious financial, personal, and business issues.
 When seeking out lawyers, they’re looking for real, live human beings that they can speak to.
 By using social networking, you can effectively humanize your brand.
-You can share personal information about your hobbies, like sports, wine, or food, to show people who you are as the person beyond the legal expert.
+You can share personal information about your hobbies to show people who you are as the person beyond the legal expert.
 Adding a personal touch can often make a big difference in establishing and nurturing important connections and relationships.

 Market Your Law Practice Online

 These days, virtually everyone expects to be able to research a brand online before making a purchasing decision on goods or services, even if those services aren’t available for purchase online.
-If your law firm is nowhere to be found, potential clients – particularly millennials- will find your competitors.
-All businesses today, even law firms, need to have at least a Facebook page, but in general, people expect brands to be on at least three social networking sites.
+If your law firm is nowhere to be found, potential clients – particularly millennials – will find your competitors.
+All businesses today, even law firms, need to have at least at least one social page, but in general, people expect brands to be on at least three social networking sites.
 You’re no exception.